Planning to hire employees in India? Here’s a quick guide

 • Gandhi Jayanti: October 2nd

 The total number of paid public holidays varies by state.
-On average, employees receive 25 days annually.
+Employees receive a minimum of 8 days annually.

-Employees are entitled to between 15 and 20 days of paid annual leave per year, depending on the state and company policy.
+Employees are entitled to between 18 days of paid annual leave per year, depending on the state and company policy.
 This is in addition to public holidays and sick leave.

 4) Tax obligations